Fire coral: Threats and conservation

-Fire corals face the many threats impacting coral reefs globally, including poor land management practices releasing more sediment, nutrients, and pollutants into the oceans and stressing the fragile reef ecosystem.
-Overfishing has ‘knock-on’ effects that result in the increase of macroalgae that can outcompete and smother corals, and fishing using destructive methods physically devastates the reef.
+Fire corals continue to face the many threats that are impacting coral reefs globally, including poor land management, practices that release more sediment, nutrients, and pollutants into the oceans, and other stress on the fragile reef ecosystem.
+They are also effected by Overfishing, as it has ‘knock-on’ effects that result in the increase of macroalgae that can outcompete and smother corals.
+Additionally, certain methods of fishing can be destructive to and physically devastate the reef.
 A further potential threat is the increase of coral bleaching events, as a result of global climate change.